UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

     sbatch -A staff -n 1 -p main do_r_2d_integration.sh
     ```

+There are 3 Slurm scripts, 1 per language:

 Language|Script with calculation
 --------|------------------------------------------
 Julia   |[do_julia_2d_integration.sh](do_julia_2d_integration.sh)
 MATLAB  |[do_matlab_2d_integration.sh](do_matlab_2d_integration.sh)
 R       |[do_r_2d_integration.sh](do_r_2d_integration.sh)

+Each of these Slurm scripts are called by the benchmark script,
+where the benchmark script supplies the desired number of cores.

 ## Calculation script